-What Can a Handyman Do in Kauaʻi in Kauaʻi County, Hawaii?
+What Can a Handyman Do Without a License in Kauaʻi in Kauaʻi County, Hawaii?

 In Hawaii, most paid construction/repair work on real property requires a Hawaii contractor license issued by the Department of Commerce and Consumer Affairs (DCCA), and Hawaii does NOT have a broad “handyman under $X” exemption like some states.
 Limited owner/occupant and minor repair exceptions exist, but a for-hire handyman typically must be licensed if the work is construction-related.
 Kauaʻi also requires county permits for many projects even if you believe you’re “small job” exempt.